kbsriram/thormor/md/spec.md

 successfully decrypted, it uses the decrypted content as a URL pointing to the outbox file for that recipient.

+**Note:** there may be multiple entries for the same recipient in the outbox file.
+This is not an error -- the recipient is expected to look for messages in all outboxes it can find.
+The reason for this is to simplify storing messages from multiple devices to a single vault.
+Each device may choose to add an outbox file unique to messages originating from that device, which makes it a little easier to avoid clobbering messages from other devices.

 ####Required fields####
 - version: 1